Your Life. Your Health. Your Smile.

 As orthodontists and sleeping specialists, we can give our patients what they really need and want: a good night’s sleep and a beautiful smile that lasts a lifetime!

-GPs are the gatekeeper with exorbitant prices and nonsense treatment.
 We find and treat the origin of tooth misalignment, facial growth discrepancies, snoring, and sleep disorders.
 You can see the value of our evidence-based research in published journals.

 Thank you for considering us as your family’s orthodontic home.
 We welcome new patients of all ages and promise to provide the highest quality care and customer service possible.